-Listening to carers, particularly those that have just joined the Mobilise community we know that many are looking for help and don't know where to turn.
-There are a number of organisations who are ready to help but not everyone is connected with them.
+Throughout the pandemic, we listened to unpaid carers in the Mobilise community.
+During this time, we knew that many carers were looking for help and didn't know where to turn.
+There are a number of organisations who were ready to help but not everyone was connected with them.

 Royal Voluntary Service & NHS Responders